Bucks head to finals against Phoenix after ousting Hawks

+For the first time since 1974, they're headed to the NBA Finals.

-The Milwaukee Bucks are returning to the NBA Finals for the first time since 1974 after Khris Middleton and Jrue Holiday combined for 59 points in a 118-107 victory over the host Atlanta Hawks that wrapped up a 4-2 triumph in the Eastern Conference finals on Saturday night.
+With Antetokounmpo looking on for the second straight game with a knee injury, the Bucks used spurts to open both halves and a combined 59 points from Khris Middleton and Jrue Holiday en route to a series-ending 118-107 victory over the host Atlanta Hawks on Saturday night in the Eastern Conference finals.
+The Bucks won the series 4-2.

-Despite having to play a second straight game without injured Giannis Antetokounmpo, the Bucks earned the right to duel the Western champion Phoenix Suns in a best-of-seven series that will tip off Tuesday in Arizona.
+The Bucks thus earned the right to duel the Western champion Phoenix Suns in a best-of-seven that will tip off Tuesday in Arizona.

+"They have a focus and an edge," Bucks coach Mike Budenholzer said of his team.
+"That's put us in a position to keep playing.
+That's impressive, but we've still got more work to do."

 En route to a 51-21 record in the West, which was five games better than Milwaukee's 46-26 in the East, the Suns swept a pair of thrillers from the Bucks in the regular season, winning 125-124 at home on Feb.
 10 and 128-127 in overtime at Milwaukee on April 19.